Swirled Nutella Blondies

 2 cups (250 grams) bleached, all-purpose flour, 1 teaspoon salt, ½ teaspoon baking powder, ½ teaspoon baking soda

-• Add the sugars to a mixing bowl, add the brown butter without scraping the bits at the bottom of the pan, and beat until combined.
-Let cool slightly.
+• Add the sugars to a mixing bowl, add the brown butter without scraping any very dark bits at the bottom of the pan, and beat for a few minutes until well-combind.

 1 cup (192 grams) dark brown sugar, ¼ cup (50 grams) granulated sugar